Product Snapshot

 • Long John Plum – Resistant to Black Knot.
 This particular Long John tree can be planted in heavy clay soil due to its specialty rootstock.

-• Shenandoah Pear – Resistant to Fire Blight and Superficial Scald
+• Potomac Pear – Resistant to Fire Blight

 • Veteran Peach – Resistant to Clasterosporia, Cytosporosis, Peach Leaf Curl, Bactrial Spot, Powdery Mildew, and Brown Rot.
 Veteran is known as a good choice for a disease resistant peach.